General Liability Insurance For Life Insurance Brokerages

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A LIFE INSURANCE BROKERAGE
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A LIFE INSURANCE BROKERAGE

 Example 1: While visiting a client’s home for an insurance review, you back your car into their garage, resulting in significant damage to the structure.
 General liability insurance should cover the damages and legal representation if the client brings a lawsuit against you.